Bristol Fighter F.2B historical photograph

 Conclusion

 The Brisfit's achievement lies in integration: airframe agility, reliable power, coordinated armament, trained crews, and maintainable structure.
 Its record stands as a study in how concept, engineering, and operations combine to create combat power — a lesson with modern relevance wherever multi‑role aircraft and crew coordination determine outcomes.
-For the complete story of British aviation during the Great War, British Aircraft of the Great War provides the definitive account.
+The comprehensive documentation provided in Charles E. MacKay's British Aircraft of the Great War ensures that this remarkable story is preserved for future generations.

 References